grayson-cunha/template-fastify-api/README.md

 ## About

-This is a template repository with the environment configured to build REST APIS using Fastify, Mongoose, Jest and Typescript.
+This is a template repository with the environment configured to build REST APIS using Fastify, Mongoose, Jest, Nodemon and Typescript.

 ## How to setup?